MySQL event_scheduler events are not automatically enabled after a failover

 It is important to be aware of this.

-In a replication configuration, when you create an event on the writer side, the event status will be as follows:
+In a replication configuration, when an event is created on the writer side, the event status will be as follows:

 You can see that Status: ENABLED.